What is Explicit Instruction? 5 Component & Explicit Learning

 1. Set the expectation to start the lesson: Inform the students beforehand what their schedule will look like.
 A clear picture avoids any unnecessary surprises and students feel relaxed and prepared.

-1. prior skills: Explicit teaching builds new knowledge by linking it to previous learning.
+1. Review prior skills: Explicit teaching builds new knowledge by linking it to previous learning.
 Hence, it is important to evaluate a student’s prior knowledge bank.

 1. Demonstrate stepwise instructions: In this approach, thinking and experimenting go hand in hand.
 Demonstrations and illustrations are an inevitable part of the explicit learning journey.